 In November 2021, the Company entered into an agreement pursuant to which it agreed to acquire land and a related Ground Lease originated by iStar when certain construction related conditions are met by a specified time period.
-The purchase price to be paid is \$ 33.3 million, plus an amount necessary for iStar to achieve the greater of a 1.25 x multiple or a 12 % return on its investment.
+The purchase price to be paid is \$33.3 million, plus an amount necessary for iStar to achieve the greater of a 1.25x multiple or a 12% return on its investment.
 In December 2021, iStar contributed the Ground Lease to the Ground Lease Plus Fund.
-The terms of the Company's commitment under the agreement did not change upon iStar's contribution of the Ground Lease to the Ground Lease Plus Fund and in January 2024 the Company acquired the Ground Lease from the Ground Lease Plus Fund for \$ 38.3 million.
+The terms of the Company's commitment under the agreement did not change upon iStar's contribution of the Ground Lease Fund (refer to the Ground Lease Plus Fund and in January 2024 the Company acquired the Ground Lease from the Ground Lease Plus Fund for \$38.3 million Note 7).
 The Company has a noncontrolling interest in the Ground Lease Plus Fund and an affiliate of an existing shareholder (which is affiliated with one of the Company's independent directors) has a noncontrolling interest in the Ground Lease Plus Fund.
-In addition, the Ground Lease documents contain future funding obligations to the Ground Lease tenant of approximately \$ 51.8 million of leasehold improvement allowance upon achievement of certain milestones.
+The terms of the Company's commitment under the agreement did not change upon iStar's contribution of the Ground Lease to the Ground Lease Plus Fund.
+In January 2024, the Company acquired the Ground Lease from the Ground Lease Plus Fund for \$38.3 million.
+In addition, the Ground Lease documents contain future funding obligations to the Ground Lease tenant of approximately \$51.8 million of leasehold improvement allowance upon achievement of certain milestones.
 In May 2023, certain milestones were met by the tenant as it exited the pre-development stage and the tenant began accessing the leasehold improvement allowance.
-As of December 31, 2023, the Company funded \$ 23.7 million of the leasehold improvement allowance.
+As of December 31, 2023 December 31, 2024, the Company funded \$23.7 million of the \$51.8 million leasehold improvement allowance. allowance has been fully funded.

-In June 2021, the Company acquired from iStar a purchase option agreement for \$ 1.2 million, which amount was equal to the deposit previously made by iStar under such option agreement plus assumption of iStar's out of pocket costs and expenses in connection with entering into such option agreement.
-Under the option agreement, the Company had the right to acquire for \$ 215.0 million a property that is under a separate option for the benefit of a third party, whereby such third party has the right to enter into a Ground Lease and develop approximately 1.1 million square feet of office space.
-In September 2023, the Company terminated its acquisition right under the option agreement for \$ 0.3 million and recognized a loss of \$ 1.9 million, inclusive of the derecognition of previously-capitalized deal structuring costs.
+In June 2021, the Company acquired from iStar a purchase option agreement for \$1.2 million, which amount was equal to the deposit previously made by iStar under such option agreement plus assumption of iStar's out of pocket costs and expenses in connection with entering into such option agreement.
+Under the option agreement, the Company had the right to acquire for \$215.0 million a property that is under a separate option for the benefit of a third party, whereby such third party has the right to enter into a Ground Lease and develop approximately 1.1 million square feet of office space.
+In September 2023, the Company terminated its acquisition right under the option agreement for \$0.3 million and recognized a loss of \$1.9 million, inclusive of the derecognition of previously-capitalized deal structuring costs.
 The loss is recorded in "Other expense" in the Company's consolidated statements of operations.